Minimal wind noise

 Alternatively, if you want to keep with a sub-$50 budget, consider the Edifier TWS1.
 These earphones retail for $49, support True Wireless Stereo Plus, and high-quality aptX streaming.
 They lack dust-resistance but have earned an IPX5 rating, so you can workout with them, even though they’re not the most ergonomic.
 If you want something stylish and affordable, the Edifier TWS1 is a great alternative.

 If you can swing a more generous budget, the Creative Outlier Air earphones are worth investing in.
 These earbuds have an awesome 7.78-hour battery life, are IPX5-rated, and support AAC and aptX; no matter what smartphone you have, you’ll be able to enjoy high-quality Bluetooth audio.

 Should you buy the JLab JBuds Air?

-Yes, worthwhile cheap true wireless earbuds are currently few and far between, but those included with the JLab JBuds Air are unique.
+Yes, worthwhile cheap true wireless earbuds are hard to find, but those included with the JLab JBuds Air remain unique.
 While the earbuds don’t provide any innovative or groundbreaking features, they function well and reliably which is what most of us want when buying cheap earbuds or headphones.
 Yes, the lack of aptX or AAC support is frustrating, but it makes sense at this price point.
 If you’ve been wanting to give true wireless a shot, but couldn’t bear the hit to your wallet, the JLab JBuds Air is an affordable, low-risk option that deserves a fair chance.